JuliaLang/julia/README.md

 ### OS X

 It is essential to use a 64-bit gfortran to compile Julia dependencies.
 The gfortran-4.7 (and newer) compilers in brew and MacPorts work for building Julia.
 Clang is now used by default to build Julia on OS X (10.7 and above).
 It is recommended that you upgrade to the latest version of Xcode (at least 4.3.3.).
 You need to have the Xcode command line utilities installed (and updated): run `xcode-select --install` in the terminal (in Xcode prior to v5.0, you can alternatively go to Preferences -> Downloads and select the Command Line Utilities).
 This will ensure that clang v3.1 is installed, which is the minimum version of `clang` required to build Julia.
-On OS X 10.6, the Julia build will automatically use `gcc`.

 If you have set `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` in your `.bashrc` or equivalent, Julia may be unable to find various libraries that come bundled with it.
 These environment variables need to be unset for Julia to work.